dimple-02/college-survival-kit/README.md

 This project is released under the MIT License.
 See the `LICENSE` file for details.

 Created with ❤️ — inspired by students, for students.

----

-If you'd like, I can also:

-- Add a `LICENSE` file (MIT) if you don't already have one.
-- Commit the README to Git and create an initial branch.
-- Generate a screenshot image or favicons to replace the placeholder.